cod182/MP1/README.md

 No Errors Found

+All pages were testing with Googel Dev Tools Lighthouse first to identify and issues before testing.

 The process for testing the site was as follows:
 1. Load page
 2. Click About (Auto scroll to about section)